espruino/EspruinoDocs/info/Assembler.md

 * When you click `Send to Espruino` the Web IDE pulls out the `E.asm` call
 * It runs the strings you supplied through [its assembler](https://github.com/espruino/EspruinoWebIDE/blob/master/js/plugins/assembler.js) (which doesn't support all the ARM's opCodes yet)
-* It then creates code to load the assembler into Espruino using the `poke16` command
+* It then creates code to load the assembler into Espruino as a String
-* It creates a call to [`E.nativeCall`](http://www.espruino.com/Reference#l_E_nativeCall) which creates a JavaScript function using the code that was generated.
+* It uses [`E.nativeCall`](http://www.espruino.com/Reference#l_E_nativeCall) to create a JavaScript function using the code that was generated.

+**Note:**

-**Note:** The assembler is only partially implemented so will only parse some opcodes at the moment.
+* The assembler is only partially implemented so will only parse some opcodes at the moment.
+If you find something missing [please let us know!](https://github.com/espruino/EspruinoTools/issues)
+* If this is a bit hardcore for you, there's now the option of [Compiled JavaScript](/Compilation)

 For an ARM Thumb reference, [see this link](https://ece.uwaterloo.ca/~ece222/ARM/ARM7-TDMI-manual-pt3.pdf)